chace-carey/GroCalc/USERSTORIES.md

 As a user I want to setup roommates names so that I can refrence who needs to pay for what items.
 No later then October 30, 2023.

 ## Acceptence Criteria
-- US 6: Add a "+" button that allows a user to enter a name
+- Add a "+" button that allows a user to enter a name
 - After entering each name a user can press a"save" button that saves the name to that app session
-- US 6: At most four names can be entered after hitting the "+" button
+- At most four names can be entered after hitting the "+" button

 ## User Story #7
 As a user I want to add items into a list in order to display what was purchased and what costs need to be divided.
 No later then October 30, 2023.